 The Dawn of the Great Conversation

 The Great Conversation began at the inception of human thought, when the first questions about existence, purpose, and the cosmos were posed.
 These early inquiries laid the foundation for a millennia-spanning dialogue encompassing every field of human endeavor: philosophy, science, art, literature, and religion.
-From the oral traditions of ancient civilizations, where myths and legends were passed down to explain the universe and human society, to the advent of written language, which allowed these ideas to be recorded and shared across generations, the Great Conversation took its first steps.As civilized human beings, we are the inheritors, neither of an inquiry about ourselves and the world, nor of an accumulating body of information, but of a conversation, begun in the primeval forests and extended and made more articulate in the course of centuries.
+From the oral traditions of ancient civilizations, where myths and legends were passed down to explain the universe and human society, to the advent of written language, which allowed these ideas to be recorded and shared across generations, the Great Conversation began.As civilized human beings, we are the inheritors, neither of an inquiry about ourselves and the world, nor of an accumulating body of information, but of a conversation, begun in the primeval forests and extended and made more articulate in the course of centuries.

 It is a conversation which goes on both in public and within each of ourselves.